SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 ### Method Lookup Scenario

-To implement and test the method lookup, we should extend our scenario classes with a class hierarchy.
+To implement and test the method lookup, we should extend our scenario classes with a class hierarchy as shown in Figure *@fighierarchy@*.
 We introduce two superclasses above `CInterpretable`: `CInterpretableRoot` and its subclass `CInterpretableSuperclass`.
 With this setup, we can test all interesting situations, even the ones leading to infinite loops if our method lookup is wrongly implemented.